marcusoftnet/marcusoftnet.github.io/_posts/2014-11-19-how-i-prepare-presentation.md

 Once I have a talk coming up I usually know just the title or the theme for the talk.
 In this case I also had an abstract, but that's seldom the case.
 Let's pretend we just had a
-title: "Kanban in Action".
+title: Kanban in Action".
 Often I have a time constraint too.
 This is a 2 hour talk, 45 min or workshop or 10 min talk.

 </div>

 <div>
 </div>

 <div>